Frequently Asked Questions

 What's the origin of Towel Day?

 His fans wanted to organize some kind of wake in his honor.
-Because some time was needed to get the word out, Towel Day was organized two weeks after his death, on 25 May 2001.
 After its initial success it became an annual event.

 Extract from the proposal posted in the "Binary Freedom" forum by D Clyde Williamson, on Monday May 14, 2001 06:00am PDT: